EnsarErayAkkaya/MLTutorial/README.md

 Welcome to ML tutorial

 ## Regression
-  In regression what we need to do is finding **best slope** for given linear data set.
+  In regression what we need to do is finding **Best Slope** for given linear data set.
 So how can we find the best slope?
   If we think data as x set and y set like in the given image,

   ![example data set](https://github.com/EnsarErayAkkaya/MLTutorial/blob/master/Regression/Images/RegressionExampleDataSet.jpg)